-Charlotte has a lifelong love of animals, having spent most of her professional and leisure time with animals throughout her life.
+Charlotte has a lifelong love of animals, having spent most of her professional and downtime with animals throughout her life.

-She has enjoyed owning dogs from a young age.
-She has successfully trained these in agility, obedience and heelwork to music.
-In addition to showing at a national level with her Red and White Setter.
-Charlotte currently she owns Midge, a little Jack Russell.
-They enjoy long walks, exploring the Peak District and UK coastlines whenever time permits.
+She has owned dogs from a young age.
+She has enjoyed training these in agility, obedience and heelwork to music; she showed at a national level with her Red and White Setter.
+Now she owns Midge a little Jack Russell, who enjoys exploring the Peak District and UK coastlines whenever time permits.

 Charlotte has ridden since the age of 4 and been involved in horses ever since.
-She is currently the proud horse owner of two ex-racehorses.
-Which she enjoys hacking on the moors, re-schooling and bringing on to compete in a range of riding club activities.
+She currently owns two ex-racehorses which she enjoys re-schooling and bringing on to compete in a range of riding club activities.

-Charlotte has worked with in a variety of horse establishments during her career.
-These include local riding schools where she has taught riding lessons from beginners through to advanced clients.
-She has run a ‘Pony Club’ for children.
-Prior to working in a number of racing yards across the country, Charlotte attended the Northern Racing College,
+Charlotte has worked with in a variety of horse establishments during her career, including at local riding schools where she has taught riding lessons from beginners through to advanced clients and run a ‘Pony Club’ for children.
+Attending the Northern Racing College, prior to working in a number of racing yards across the country.

-Whilst working for well-known trainer Ferdy Murphy, Charlotte witnessed first-hand the benefit physiotherapy provided to racehorses.
-She became fascinated by the attention to detail and fine tuning needed to bring an animal to its peak of performance.
-She made the decision that she wanted to qualify as a Veterinary Physiotherapist.
+It was while working for well-known trainer Ferdy Murphy. yard that Charlotte became fascinated by the attention to detail and fine tuning needed to bring an animal to its peak of performance.
+Charlotte witnessed first-hand the benefit physiotherapy provided to racehorses and made the decision that she wanted to qualify as a Veterinary Physiotherapist.

-Charlotte’s physiotherapy journey began by attending the University of Lincoln where she obtained a 2:1 in BSc in Equine Science.
-Charlotte then went on to obtain a post graduate qualification; an Advanced Certificate in veterinary physiotherapy via CEPT.
-This course was accredited by Middlesex University.
+Charlotte attended the University of Lincoln where she obtained a 2:1 in BSc in Equine Science.
+Following this, Charlotte went on to obtain a post graduate qualification; Advanced Certificate in veterinary physiotherapy via CEPT, accredited by Middlesex University.

-She is committed to undertaking continuing professional development to further her skillet.
-This also ensures her knowledge and techniques are up-to-date.
+Charlotte is based in Sheffield but her practice covers the South Yorkshire and North East Derbyshire regions.
+She is a member of the Institute of Registered Veterinary and Animal Physiotherapists (http://www.irvap.org.uk/).
+She complies at all times with their Code of Conduct.
+She is committed to undertaking continuing professional development to expand her skillset and ensure her knowledge and techniques are up-to-date.
 This enables her to provide the best possible ongoing care to her client’s.

-Charlotte uses a variety of physiotherapy techniques.
-These include a range of soft tissue mobilisation techniques such as massage, myofascial release, trigger point release and stimulatory massage.
-Charlotte carries out stretching and range of motion exercise to increase joint range of motion and flexibility.
-Charlotte utilises a range of electrotherapy methods including phototherapy, pulse magnetic field therapy and therapeutic ultrasound.
-Charlotte also uses active strengthening exercises to encourage postural and weight bearing changes, strengthening and building of muscle mass.
-Following treatment, Charlotte prescribes each client an individual tailored home exercises plan.
-This allows owners to continue building on improvements made in-between their sessions.
+Charlotte uses a variety of physiotherapy techniques including a range of soft tissue mobilisation techniques such as massage, myofascial release, trigger point release and stimulatory massage.
+Charlotte also does stretching and range of motion exercise to increase joint range of motion and flexibility.
+Charlotte also utilises a range of electrotherapy techniques including phototherapy, pulse magnetic field therapy and therapeutic ultrasound.
+Charlotte also does active strengthening exercises to encourage postural and weight bearing changes, strengthening and building of muscle mass.
+Following treatment, Charlotte prescribes an individual tailored home exercises plan allowing owners to continue building on improvements made between sessions.

-For more information or an informal chat regarding your animal’s needs please contact us.
+For more information or an informal chat regarding your animal’s needs contact us.